 Whether you’re looking to expand your wardrobe or save time shopping, Stitch Fix may be the solution.
 Stitch Fix is an online personal styling service that lets you try on specially-selected clothes at home without having to commit to a subscription.

-Team Clark member Chelsea Glass recently tried out Stitch Fix for the first time to get an idea of how the process works.
+Team Clark member Chelsea Glass tried out Stitch Fix to get an idea of how the process works.

 “First, let me start off by saying I don’t like to shop.
 Period.
 But if I have to, I usually go into the store, grab what I need and get out,” said Chelsea.
 “While I was practicing quarantine during the pandemic I thought there was no better time to give one of the clothing delivery services a try.
 After a little research, I decided to go with Stitch Fix.”

-In each section below, we’ll take a closer look at the process Chelsea followed to get her first Stitch Fix order, what she received, how much the clothing items cost and more.
+In each section below, I’ll take a close look at the process Chelsea followed to get her first Stitch Fix order, what she received, how much the clothing items cost and more.

 Table of Contents: